hyunjunian/Poor-Charlie-s-Almanack/en.md

 Incidentally, many elite private schools now wisely use such multidisciplinary methods in seventh grade science, while at the same time many graduate schools have not yet seen the same light.
 This is one more sad example of Whitehead’s fatal unconnectedness in education.

-> Many elite private schools now wisely use such multidisciplinary methods in seventh grade science, while at the same time many graduate schools have not yet seen the same light.
->

 Third, most soft-science professional schools should increase use of the best business periodicals, like the *Wall Street Journal, Forbes, Fortune,* etc. Such periodicals are now quite good and perform the function of the aircraft simulator if used to prompt practice in relating events to multidisciplinary causes, often intertwined.
 And sometimes the periodicals even introduce new models for causes instead of merely refreshing old knowledge.
 Also, it is not just slightly sound to have the student practice in school what he must practice lifelong after formal education is over if he is going to maximize his good judgment.
 I know no person in business, respected for verified good judgment, whose wisdom-maintenance system does not include use of such periodicals.
 Why should academia be different?

 Fourth, in filling scarce academic vacancies, professors of super-strong, passionate political ideology, whether on the left or right, should usually be avoided.
 So also for students.
 Best-form multidisciplinarity requires an objectivity such passionate people have lost, and a difficult synthesis is not likely to be achieved by minds in ideological fetters.
 In our day, some Harvard Law professors could and did point to a wonderful example of just such ideology-based folly.
 This, of course, was the law school at Yale, which was then viewed by many at Harvard as trying to improve legal education by importing a particular political ideology as a dominant factor.